SciML/SciMLStyle/README.md

 end
 ```

-- The `@doc doc""" """` formulation from the Markdown standard library should be used whenever
+- The `@doc raw""" """` formulation from the Markdown standard library should be used whenever
   there is LaTeX.
 - Only public fields of types must be documented.
 Undocumented fields are considered non-public internals.
 - If your method contains lots of arguments or keywords you may want to exclude them from the method